Clivern/LWT/README.md

 php bin/symfony_requirements
 ```

-- Insert you database configrations and other configs on `parameters.yml.dist`.

-- Install/Update your Vendors
+- Install/Update your vendors and It is required to provide your database credentials.
 ```bash
 composer install --no-dev --optimize-autoloader
 ```